Reproduction and Replication of an Adversarial Stylometry Experiment: Replication

 \subsection{Riddell-Juola Corpus}

-The Riddell-Juola Corpus (RJ) was gathered using essentially the same procedure as the one used to collect the samples in the Extended Brennan-Greenstadt corpus \citep{brennan2012adversarial}.
+The Riddell-Juola Corpus (RJ) was gathered using essentially the same procedure as that used to compile the Extended Brennan-Greenstadt corpus \citep{brennan2012adversarial}.
 The obfuscation and imitation strategy instructions from the original study were reused, as was the describe-your-neighborhood writing prompt.\footnote{ Instructions and prompts used in the original study remain available at the original URL: \url{https://psal.cs.drexel.edu/tissec/CorpusParticipation.txt}.}

 As in the original study, participants were recruited on MTurk.
-About 6,500 words of pre-existing formal writing were solicited with the same instruction used in the original study.
+About 6,500 words of pre-existing formal writing were solicited with the same instructions used in the original study.
 These writing samples comprise the training data for the authorship attribution classifier.

 For the ca. 500-word essay, participants were instructed to respond to the describe-your-neighborhood writing prompt.
-The beginning of all the writing prompt reads ``You are asked as part of a college application to describe your neighborhood to someone who has never been there before.''
+The beginning of each prompt reads: ``You are asked as part of a college application to describe your neighborhood to someone who has never been there before.''

 In contrast to the original study, participants were randomly assigned to receive no additional instruction (\textit{control}), the obfuscation strategy instruction, or the imitation strategy instruction.
 Each participant only submitted a single 500-word essay in response to the describe-your-neighborhood prompt.
-This design eliminates concerns about order effects and concerns that certain circumvention strategies may be easier (or harder) to ``execute'' with particular writing prompts.\footnote{A disadvantage of this new design is that each participant contributes only one essay.
+This design eliminates concerns about order effects and the relative ease (or difficulty) of ``executing'' specific strategies with particular prompts.\footnote{A disadvantage of this new design is that each participant contributes only one essay.
 In retrospect, we realize there is a more cost-effective design available: ask respondents to write more than one essay but randomly assign the writing prompt as well as the defensive strategy.}

-In the control group, participants were given the writing prompt without any additional instruction about changing their writing style.
-This control condition was not present in the original study.

-The instructions given to participants on how to hide their writing style remain the same as those used in the original study.

 As in the original study, the authorship attribution model must predict the authorship of these ca. 500-word essays.